GluuFederation/flex/docs/admin/admin-ui/user-management-menu.md

 ### Change password

  * The password can be changed from the Edit User screen.
-There is a button titled `Change Password` which, when clicked, opens a popup window where the password can be updated.
- * Both fields are mandatory for the password change process.

      ![image](../../assets/admin-ui/admin-ui-user-changepassword.png)